backstage/backstage/plugins/jenkins/README.md

 - Only works with organization folder projects backed by GitHub
 - No pagination support currently, limited to 50 projects - don't run this on a Jenkins instance with lots of builds

+## EntityJobRunsTable

+- View all builds of a particular job
+- shows average build for successful builds